zobnin/aiolauncher_scripts/README.md

 # Introduction

-Starting from version 4.0, AIO Launcher supports scripts, or rather special widgets written in the [Lua scripting language ](https://en.wikipedia.org/wiki/Lua_(programming_language)).
-Such widgets should be placed in the directory `/sdcard/Android/data/ru.execbit.aiolauncher/files/`.
-They can then be added to the screen using the "Scripts" section of the settings or using the side menu.
+Starting from version 4.0, AIO Launcher supports scripts written in the [Lua scripting language](https://en.wikipedia.org/wiki/Lua_(programming_language)).
+Scripts should be placed in the directory `/sdcard/Android/data/ru.execbit.aiolauncher/files/`.

-The possibilities of scripts are limited, but they can be used to expand the functionality of the application almost limitlessly (see examples in this repository).
+There are two types of scripts:

+* Widget scripts, which can be added to the desktop using the side menu.
+* Search scripts that add results to the search box.
+These can be enabled in the settings.

+The type of script is determined by the line (meta tag) at the beginning of the file:

+* `-- type = "widget"`
+* `-- type = "search"`

+*Read more about meta tags at the end of the document.*

 # Changelog

 * 4.0.0 - first version with scripts support;
 * 4.1.0 - added `weather` and `cloud` modules;
-* 4.1.3 - added `notify`, `files` and `utils` modules.
+* 4.1.3 - added `notify`, `files` and `utils` modules;
-* 4.1.5 - extended `notify` module, added `folded_string` arg to `ui:show_lines`
+* 4.1.5 - extended `notify` module, added `folded_string` arg to `ui:show_lines`;
+* 4.3.0 - search scripts support.

-# Lifecycle callbacks
+# Widget scripts

-The work of any script begins with one of the three described functions.
+The work of the widget script begins with one of the three described functions.
 Main work should be done in one of them.

 * `on_resume()` - called every time you return to the desktop;
 * `on_alarm()` - called when returning to the desktop, provided that more than 30 minutes have passed since the last call;
-* `on_tick()` - called every second while the launcher is on the screen.
+* `on_tick(ticks)` - called every second while the launcher is on the screen.
+The `ticks` argument is number of seconds after last return to the launcher.

 The `on_resume()` and `on_alarm()` callbacks are also triggered when a widget is added to the screen and the screen is forced to refresh.

 For most network scripts `on_alarm()` should be used.

+# Search scripts

+Unlike widget scripts, search scripts are launched only when you open the search window.
+Then the following function is triggered each time a character is entered:

+* `on_search(string)` is run when each character is entered, `string` - entered string.

+The search script can use two functions to display search results:

+* `search:show(strings, [colors])` - shows results BELOW all other results;
+* `search:show_top(strings, [colors])` - shows results BEFORE all other results.

+Both functions take a table with search results strings as the first argument.
+Second optional argument: table with colors of results in format `#XXXXXX`.

+When user click on a result, one of the following functions will be executed:

+* `on_click(index)` - normal click;
+* `on_long_click(index)` - long-click.

+Both functions gets index of the clicked element (starting with 1) as an argument.
+Each function can return `true` or `false`, depending on whether the script wants to close the search window or not.

+# API Reference

-# User Interface
+## User Interface

+_Available only in widget scripts._

 * `ui:show_text(string, [no_html])` - displays plain text in widget, repeated call will erase previous text, if second argument is true HTML formatting will be disabled;
 * `ui:show_lines(table, [table], [folded_string])` - displays a list of lines with the sender (in the manner of a mail widget), the second argument (optional) - the corresponding senders (formatting in the style of a mail widget), folded\_string (optional) - string to be shown in folded mode;